Uchemena/Save-the-data-and-attachment-of-an-item-from-a-SharePoint-list-to-another-SharePoint-list/README.md

-13. In the Apply to each action, click on **Add an action** and search and add the action **Get attachment content**.
-In the Get attachment content, select your SharePoint Site and SharePoint list (here we are getting the content of the attachment from the SharePoint list).
+13. In the Apply to each action, click on **Add an action**, search and add the action **Get attachment content**.
+In the action, Get attachment content, select your SharePoint Site and SharePoint list (here we are getting the content of the attachment from SharePoint list A).

    ![figure18.png](/Images/figure18.png)